-So, the second Brillouin zone also if you pull all the regions that you identify is the second Brillouin zone.
-You pull them together you will get you will get a shape that is the same as the square.
-If you do the third one you will again get a square, fourth one you get a square and so on.
-But they will become more and more smaller and smaller pieces you just have to assemble them together you get back the square.
-So that in that sense the symmetry will remain the same.
-We will now look at a very general case and that will convey all this definition to you very clearly.
+So, the second brillouin zone also if you pull all the regions that you identify as a second brillouin zone you put them together you will you will get the get a shape that is the same as the square if you do the third one you will again get a square fourth one you get a square and so on.
+But they will become more and more smaller and smaller pieces you just have to assemble them together you will back the square.
+So, the in that sense the symmetry will remain the same we will now look at a very general case and that will convey all this definition to you very clearly.

-Now we will extend our understanding of how we indicate Bragg planes and Brillouin one zones in a two-dimensional system okay.
-So, to do this what we will do is, we will look at a set of points which will be a 5 by 5 matrix of points.
-Which would be points which are laid out in a square fashion okay.
-And in those points with respect to those points we will see if we can identify all the Bragg planes
+Now, we will extend our understanding of how we indicate Bragg plane and brillouin zone in a two dimensional system.
+So, to do this what we will do is we will look at a set of points which will be a 5 by 5 matrix of points which will be a point which are laid out in a square fashion.
+So, and those points with respect to those points we will see if we can identify all the Bragg planes and also the brillouin zones.

-And also, the Brillouin zones, so to do that let us put down this 5 by 5 points.
-So, you can follow this exercise with me and so as we do it you can you can yourself see for how this kind of a diagram comes about okay.
-So, we will go about it and step by step, so that you will be in a position to see how it happens.
+((No audio from 42:40 to 43:40))

-So, first thing we have to do is, we will take the central point this central point here.
-And with respect to that central point, let us first see if we have a good understanding of what are its nearest neighbours okay.
-So, this is your central point, so with respect to this the first nearest neighbours are these four points 1, 2, 3 and 4 okay.
-So, there are these four points here are the first nearest neighbours.
+So, to do that lets put down this 5 by 5 points see you can follow this exercise with me and.
+So, as we do it you can you can yourself see for how this kind of a diagram comes about.
+So, we will go about it step by step.
+So, that you will be in a position to see how it happens.
+So, first thing we have to do is we will take this central point this central point here and with respect to that central point lets first see if we have a good understanding of what are its nearest neighbors.
+So, this is your central point.
+So, with respect to this the first nearest neighbors are these 4.123 and 4.
+So, they are these four points here are the first nearest neighbors.
+So, I suggest you put down this grid on a piece of paper.
+So, you can also see how this is happening.
+So, the first four neighbors are here these are the nearest neighbors.